-Download The Call Of Duty Mobile Game (Legends Of War) Beta For Android
+Download The Call Of Duty: Mobile Game Beta For Android Right Now [Updated]

 If you’ve been enjoying PUBG Mobile or the mobile variant of the ever-popular Fortnite on your iPhone, iPad, or Android device, you’ll be delighted to know that another excellent shooter has made its way to the mobile space.
 It may not feature a battle royale mode, not yet at least, but it is from one of the biggest names in the FPS genre.
 Activision have teamed up with PUBG Mobile developer Tencent to bring the multiplayer mayhem of none other than their premier IP Call of Duty to smartphones and tablets.

 Currently in beta, and released only to Android users in Australia, Call of Duty: Mobile features signature COD multiplayer game modes such as Free4All, Search & Destroy, Team Deathmatch, and Frontline, and a zombie mode to boot.
 It seems the game will be following the tried and true formula of its PC and console counterparts, with a store to unlock weapons, attachments, and perks and a reward system through which players can earn virtual currency for the store.
 There are no in-app purchases just yet, though that is likely to change when the game sees a worldwide release.

 Update: Call of Duty: Mobile beta is now live in India while beta registrations are open for everyone.
 Android users can register for the beta on its official Play Store page.
 Those with iOS devices can sign up at callofduty.com/mobile.

 It’s unknown if an iOS version is in the works at this point.
 For now, the game is only officially available on the Australian Play Store, and that too in beta.
 Of course, for Android users, very few things that are meant to be out of reach remain so for long.
 The kind folks over at XDA-Developers have been able to get their hands on the APK and download data (OBB) of the game to share with the rest of us.